Hi there!

 • Lunio’s Wasted Ad Spend Report 2024 (produced in collaboration with IAS and Scope3) claimed that “[w]e evaluated a sample of more than 2.6 billion paid ad clicks…over the course of twelve months (May 2022 — May 2023)… 8.5% of all paid traffic was invalid”.
 They further estimated that about $55 billion had been lost due to what they term “invalid traffic” (IVT) in 2022, and predicted that about $71 billion in online ad-spend would be sacrificed to IVT globally in the coming year.

-This last example is especially noteworthy for having made some serious effort to quantify and distinguish the impacts of fraudulent ad-spend per advertising platform, as shown below:
+• This last example is especially noteworthy for having made some serious attempt at quantifying the prevalence and share of fraudulent ad-spend per advertising platform, as shown above.

 2: Consent Management

-The broad public and technological shift towards “privacy by design” has quickly rendered obsolete many of the ways that digital marketers have traditionally gathered deterministic data on their target audiences online, whether for the purposes of planning, executing, improving, or reporting on their work.
+The ongoing public and technological shift towards “privacy by design” is rapidly obsoleting many of the methods by which digital marketers have traditionally gathered deterministic data and feedback on their efforts and their impact, whether for the purposes of planning, designing, executing, improving, or reporting on such work.
+This has been great news as far as human societies are concerned, but for we digital marketers, this has presented certain headaches.

 So these regulatory, platform, and technology changes are not “new news”, but 2024 is the inflection point for marketers where your digital marketing and measurement will rapidly lose effectiveness and functionality if you don’t take action.